Key Points About Simula:

 How to Learn Simula

-As mentioned earlier, the name “Simula” was gotten from two simulation programming languages, Simula 67 and Simula I. As the name implies, this OOP was originally introduced for simulations: designed as a general-purpose programming language, the software served as a framework for several features of the various present-day object-oriented languages.
+As mentioned earlier, the name “Simula” was derived from two simulation programming languages, Simula 67 and Simula I. As the name implies, this OOP was originally introduced for simulations: designed as a general-purpose programming language, the software served as a framework for several features of the various present-day object-oriented languages.

 Simula and Simula-type objects are also reimplemented in modern programming languages, such as C++, Java, C#, Object Pascal, etc.